BrendanShelton/e-commerce-back-end/README.md

 ## Usage

 Open a MySQL shell in the "db" folder and enter "source schema.sql" in order to create the "ecommerce_db" database.
 This will also drop any existing database with that name.
 Create a .env file in the main folder and add your MySQL username and password and the name of the database, as shown below.
 Open the main folder containing "server.js" in a terminal and enter "npm run seed" to seed the database.
-Make HTTP requests using the routes in the routes/api folder.
+Start the application by entering "npm start" Make HTTP requests using the routes in the routes/api folder using an application such as Insomnia.

 https://github.com/BrendanShelton/e-commerce-back-end